-The standard rate of corporation tax applied to reported profit is 25% (2023: 19%) following the substantive enactment of the Finance Act 2017.
+The standard rate of corporation tax applied to reported profit is 25% (2024: 25%) following the substantive enactment of the Finance Act 2017.
 The UK government latest legislation sets the headline rate of UK corporation tax at 25%.
-The net deferred tax liability has been calculated on the basis of a rate of 25%.
+Any net deferred tax liability or asset has been calculated on the basis of a rate of 25%.